How do I get started?

 When sending your email please specify your tentative carpooling schedule.
 This schedule information can be imported in Microsoft Outlook, Apple iCal, Google Calendar or other standard calendar tools by yourself or the recipient of the email when reviewing your inbox messages and using the "Download calendar invitation" link.

 The fuel price is defaulted to the US Department of Energy National average price for All Grades when you first enter your commuting habits.
 Please try to update it to the last price you paid at the pump whenever you report your data.
 You may add additional weekly costs for tolls, parking, public transportation or other costs (the shared cost of fuel in a carpool or vanpool will be commuted automatically).
-Please also update your car's average fuel consumption and additional comments for your own tracking.
+Please also update your car's average fuel consumption and additional comments for your own logs.

 Please choose for each day of the week that you are commuting the appropriate mode of transportation from the list provided, each mode has a percentage of efficiency associated to it as listed below: